QuentinRa/blog.quentinra.dev/it/project/agile-scrum/index.md

 <div class="row row-cols-md-2"><div>

-They are the way of checking what progress, or the key indicators of your project.
+The following are ways used to check the progress, or the key indicators of your project.

 * **R.O.T.I** (Return of time invested)